Astrofriend's homepage

 I take no responsibility or liability for what are written here, you use the information at your own risk!

-1, Setup Cora for slicing and 3D printing:
+1, Setup Cura for slicing STL files:

 Introduction:

-Something I have thought about a long time is to 3D print an adapter to my Star Adventures polar finder telescope, an adapter so I can attach a camera 90 degree angled viewer.
+Something I have thought about a long time is to 3D print an adapter to my Star Adventures polar finder telescope, an adapter so I can attach a 90 degree angled viewer.

 My earlier attempt with a modified film canister adapter.